hwdsl2/docker-ipsec-vpn-server/README.md

 ## Update Docker image

-To update your Docker image and container, first [download](#download) the latest version:
+To update the Docker image and container, first [download](#download) the latest version:

 ```
 docker pull hwdsl2/ipsec-vpn-server